Sunday, April 11, 2021

 They are broad-spectrum drugs frequently given to patients with penicillin allergies (although about 10% of patients allergic to penicillin are also allergic to cephalosporins).

-Cephalosporins are broadly categorized into four generations (groups of drugs that are sequentially developed) based on their spectrum of activity.
+Cephalosporins are broadly categorized into generations (groups of drugs that are sequentially developed) based on their spectrum of activity.

 Second-generation drugs, developed after the first generation, have improved effects on gram negative bacteria with some anaerobe coverage.
+These cephalosporins are more effective against Gram-negative bacteria, but less effective against Gram-positive bacteria.
+Has better cell penetration.
+Increased resistance to beta lactamases.
+Examples include cefuroxime and cefprozil.

 Third-generation drugs are effective against gram-negative pathogens, and some reach the central nervous system.
 This is important because many antimicrobial agents do not cross the blood-brain barrier.
+Examples include cefotaxime, ceftazidime, cefdinir, ceftriaxone, cefoperazone, and cefixime.

 Vancomycin